A Fokker-Planck Framework for Control of Epidemics

 Finally, consider the reduced cost functional $\mathcal J(u) = J(\mS(u),u).$ Since the control-to-state operator is well-defined, problem \eqref{eq:optControl} is equivalent to Now $\mathcal J(u)$ is bounded from below so $\inf_{u \in U_{\text{ad}}} \mathcal J(u) = J^*$ is finite.
 Take a minimizing sequence $\{u^{(k)}\}$ such that $\mathcal J(u^{(k)}) \to J^*.$ Since $\{u^{(k)}\}$ is a bounded sequence in $(L^2[0,T])^3$, we can pass to a subsequence which converges weakly to some $u^* \in U_{\text{ad}}$, and by weak-strong continuity proven in (b), we know that $\mS(u^{(k)}) \to \mS(u)$ strongly in $L^2(Q)$ along this subsequence.
 Now, The conditions that $\ell$ is nonnegative, continuous and convex guarantee that the first term above is weakly lower-semicontinuous in $u$.
 The weak-strong continuity of $\mS(u)$ guarantees that the latter two terms are well-behaved in the limit as $k \to \infty$ since $K,G$ are bounded.
-Thus we see so indeed this $u^* \in U_{\text{ad}}$ and the corresponding $f^* \defeq \mS(u^*) \in H^{2,1}(Q)$ are a solution of \eqref{eq:optControl}. \end{proof}
+Thus we see so indeed this $u^* \in U_{\text{ad}}$ and the corresponding $f^* \defeq \mS(u^*) \in \mathcal W$ are a solution of \eqref{eq:optControl}. \end{proof}

 We remark that we also have strong-strong continuity of the control-to-state map.
-While this is not enough to conclude existence of a solution to the optimal control problem, it does have bearing on the convergence of the numerical methods, so we briefly derive it here.
+While this is not enough to conclude existence of a solution to the optimal control problem, it does have bearing on the convergence of the numerical methods.